topquark22/Thermo55/README.md

 Additionally, remote monitoring of a separate thermometer module is supported via nRF24L01 radio.

+*Important:* If upgrading from v4.x or lower to v5 or higher, hardware changes are required.
+Please review the [release notes](v5_relnotes.md).

 ## Software requirements

 Install the following libraries into the Arduino IDE: